Pixelators4014/Pixelators4014.github.io/content/sponsors/index.md

 **OR**

-To donate through the FIRST organization and have funds credited to Team 4014 by check, please remit to FIRST, Attn: Finance, 200 Bedford Street, Manchester, NH 03101 with the FIRST team #4014 (San Diego) clearly noted in the memo line.
+To donate through the FIRST organization and have funds credited to Team 4014 by check, please remit to FIRST,

+Attn: Finance, 200 Bedford Street, Manchester, NH 03101

+with the FIRST team #4014 (San Diego) clearly noted in the memo line.

 To donate to Team 4014 by credit card, please call FIRST Finance at 1-800-871-8326 ext.
-563 (mention Team 4014).
+563

+Be sure to mention Team 4014.